CulturesSupports/Culture.Support/Readme.md

 - a fake value theft is not the same as having the original honor
 - a fake business is not the same as original
 - a fake investment conspiracy is not the same as investing
+- a fake work hour scam story is not the same as working inside

 im here to code own pro daytime repository work
 -----------